Scalar curvature operator for models of loop quantum gravity on a cubical graph: The curvature operator

+By carrying out the regularization detailed in the previous chapter, we have expressed the integrated Ricci scalar in a form suitable for quantization.
+Every factor involved in the expression \eqref{R(v)} can now be readily promoted into a well-defined operator of loop quantum gravity.
+Each instance of a parallel transported flux variable is naturally replaced with the corresponding parallel transported flux operator.
+Moreover, each appearance of the volume $V(v)$ is replaced with the volume operator

-Each factor involved in the expression \eqref{R(v)} can now be readily promoted into a well-defined operator of loop quantum gravity.
-For the six-valent nodes of the cubical graph, the operator $q_v$ entering the definition of the volume operator in \Eq{Vpsi} can be expressed in terms of the flux operators $\Et_i\bigl(S^a(v), v\bigr)$ as
+acting on the node $v$.
+For the six-valent nodes of the cubical graph, the operator $q_v$ entering the definition of the volume operator can be expressed in terms of the flux operators $\Et_i\bigl(S^a(v), v\bigr)$ as

 The negative powers of the volume $V(v)$ are quantized in terms of the regularized inverse volume operator ${\cal V}_v^{-1}$, which is defined by specifying its spectral decomposition as follows.\footnote{ The operator ${\cal V}_v^{-1}$ was first used in loop quantum gravity by Bianchi in his construction of the length operator \cite{Bianchi}.
 It has since been used \eg in the quantization of the scalar curvature based on Regge's formula \cite{curvature}, and in the construction of a Hamiltonian constraint operator playing the role of the physical Hamiltonian in a model of loop quantum gravity deparametrized with respect to non-rotational dust \cite{paper5, paper2}.